What do you mean? Take it back from who?

 3. Use personal technology again to automate delivery of those messages.

 Look around you.
 Unless you’re in a wilderness area you probably see dozens of advertising messages right now on a variety of surfaces.
-But unless you’ve been reading this blog for awhile, none of them are for goals you have chosen.
+But unless you’ve been reading this blog for awhile, none of them are for goals you have chosen for yourself.

 You can use personal technology to set up systems that automatically deliver messages to your computer or cell phone without any further intervention on your part.
-Low-tech methods can be very effective too, like putting a picture on your bathroom mirror.
+Low-tech methods can be very effective too, like wearing a t-shirt or putting a picture on your bathroom mirror.
 Either way, you are frequently prompted to return your attention to a goal you have chosen for yourself.

 Personal marketing can change your life